Adventures in the Anthropocene, by Gaia Vince, has been awarded the 2015 Royal Society Winton Prize for Science Books.

 Chair of judges Professor Ian Stewart FRS described the book as ‘ambitious and essential’, while fellow judge and novelist Sarah Waters called it ‘an inspiring testament to human ingenuity’.

-The winner was announced by Professor Brian Cox at the award ceremony on 24 September.
+The winner was announced by Professor Brian Cox at the award ceremony on 24 September - watch the event now, including all shortlisted authors discussing their work and reading brief excerpts from their books.
 Gaia Vince is the first solo female winner in the Prize’s 28-year history.

 Winton Capital Management